Magnitus-/Monglock/README.md

 Mongodb locking library that operates on arbitrary documents in arbitrary collections.

-It returns promises and errors are generated using the boom library.
+It returns promises and optionally, it can return boom (as in the npm library) wrapped errors.

 Behavior when a lock cannot be acquired is to return an error and let the caller determine how to handle retrying.